gmaze/gmaze_legacy/docker/pyspark-notebook/README.md

 ## Docker Options

-You may customize the execution of the Docker container and the command it is running with the following optional arguments.
+You may customise the execution of the Docker container and the command it is running with the following optional arguments.

 * `-e GEN_CERT=yes` - Generates a self-signed SSL certificate and configures Jupyter Notebook to use it to accept encrypted HTTPS connections.
 * `-e NB_UID=1000` - Specify the uid of the `jovyan` user.
 Useful to mount host volumes with specific file ownership.
 For this option to take effect, you must run the container with `--user root`.
 (The `start-notebook.sh` script will `su jovyan` after adjusting the user id.)